Hulk: 1960s

+1970s

 Len Wein wrote the series from 1974 through 1978, working first with Herb Trimpe, then, as of issue #194 (December 1975), with Sal Buscema, who was the regular artist for ten years.
 Issues #180–181 (Oct.–Nov.
 1974) introduced Wolverine as an antagonist, who would go on to become one of Marvel Comics' most popular characters.
 In 1977, Marvel launched a second title, The Rampaging Hulk, a black-and-white comics magazine.
 This was originally conceived as a flashback series, set between the end of his original, short-lived solo title and the beginning of his feature in Tales to Astonish.
 After nine issues, the magazine was retitled The Hulk! and printed in color.

 In 1977, two Hulk television films were aired to strong ratings, leading to an Incredible Hulk TV series that aired from 1978 to 1982.
 A huge ratings success, the series introduced the popular Hulk catchphrase "Don't make me angry.
 You wouldn't like me when I'm angry", and broadened the character's popularity from a niche comic book readership into the mainstream consciousness.

+1980s

 Bill Mantlo became the series' writer for five years beginning with issue #245 (March 1980).
 Mantlo's "Crossroads of Eternity" stories (#300–313 (Oct.
 1984 – Nov.
 1985)) explored the idea that Banner had suffered child abuse.
 Later Hulk writers Peter David and Greg Pak have called these stories an influence on their approaches to the character.
 Mantlo left the series for Alpha Flight and that series' writer John Byrne took over The Incredible Hulk.
 The final issue of Byrne's six issue run featured the wedding of Bruce Banner and Betty Ross.
-Writer Peter David began a 12-year run with issue #331 (May 1987).
+David began a 12-year run with issue #331 (May 1987).
 He returned to the Roger Stern and Mantlo abuse storylines, expanding the damage caused, and depicting Banner as suffering dissociative identity disorder (DID).